microsoft/powerbi-powershell/src/Modules/Workspaces/Commands.Workspaces/help/Restore-PowerBIWorkspace.md

 ```

 ### -RestoredName
-Optionally, a new name to give to the restored workspace.
+An optional new name to give to the restored workspace.

 ```yaml
 Type: String